Bird Flu Flies Again, Prompting UN Advisory

 The United Nations' Food and Agriculture Organization warned today about a "possible major resurgence" of H5N1 influenza, including a mutant virus that appears to be unfazed by available vaccines.

-In 2003, H5N1 virus that usually affected only birds was passed from birds to humans.
+In 2003, the H5N1 virus that usually affected only birds was passed from birds to humans.
 Spread of the virus from human to human remains rare, but a mutation that would make the lethal virus easily transmissible from one person to another would raise an even bigger hazard to public health.

 The culling of hundreds of millions of domestic poultry helped eliminate the avian flu virus in most countries where it had been found.
 But the virus has remained entrenched in a half-dozen countries, including Vietnam and Indonesia, the UN's Food and Agriculture Organization says.